The Origins of CatFoodDB

-While in the pet food store I spent a very long time reading tiny ingredient lists on many different varieties of cat food, trying to find the ones without the offending words.
-At the time I also only vaguely understood that carbs were generally less desirable in cat food, and that I should be looking for foods higher in protein.
+While at the pet food store, I spent a significant amount of time reading tiny ingredient lists on various cat food cans, trying to find ones without the offending words.
+At the time, I only had a vague understanding that carbs were generally less desirable in cat food and that I should be looking for foods higher in protein.

-I left the store that day without purchasing anything.
-I couldn’t decide what was the “best” food for my much adored three black cats that would meet my vets recommendations.
-I returned home, and turned to my trusty friend Google.
+I left the store that day empty-handed, as I couldn't decide on the "best" food for my three beloved black felines that aligned with my vet's suggestions.
+When I returned home, I sought help from my reliable friend, the internet.

-Google directed me to many articles, some very opinionated, on the topic of cat food.
-What was good, what as bad, why Brand X was great and Brand Y was not.
-Why raw food was best and all commercial cat food was horrible.
-(By the way — it’s not).
-What I couldn’t find, however, was a easy way to determine which commercial cat foods did and did not contain the ingredients I was instructed to avoid.
+Google directed me to many articles, some very opinionated, on the subject of feline diets.
+They explained what was beneficial, what was harmful, why certain brands were superior, and others inferior.
+Some even touted raw food as the best and condemned all commercial options (for the record—they're not all bad).
+However, what I struggled to find was a straightforward way to determine which commercial cat diets did or did not contain the specific ingredients I was instructed to avoid.

-Hence, I created the initial version of CatFoodDB.com.
-My goal was to build a completely searchable database that I could use to look up products that didn't contain, for example, seafood or soy (not that there’s anything wrong with those ingredients; they just happen to be common allergens in some cats).
-As a web developer by trade I felt I was in a unique position because not only did I have the desire for such a site, but I also had the skills necessary to create it.
+This led me to create the initial version of CatFoodDB.com.
+My aim was to build a fully searchable database that could help me identify products without, for instance, seafood or soy (not that there's anything wrong with these; they're just common allergens for some cats).
+As a web developer by profession, I felt uniquely poised to create such a site.

-The feedback I got from CatFoodDB.com was great.
-However, people kept asking me, over and over again, “This site is great — but what food is the best?”
-That’s not an easy question to answer.
-If fact, I've realized there's no one "best" cat food; a lot depends on the cat in question, their health, and a bunch of other factors.
-And heck, a particular food isn’t any good if your cat wont eat it -- and we all know how picky cats can be about their food sometimes!
-However, armed with the research I'd done and the data for all these different cat food products, I was able to see trends that identified some products as being quantifiably better than others.
-I wanted to share my findings with others who might be looking for similar information, and hence CatFoodDB grew into what it is today.
-It now includes not only the raw data as published, but a fact-based review and analysis of that data for each and every cat food I've catalogued.
+The response to CatFoodDB.com was encouraging.
+However, a common query emerged: "This site is helpful—but what food is the best?"
+That's not an easy question to answer.
+I've realized there's no one "best" food; it depends on the specific cat, their health, and various other factors.
+Moreover, even the highest quality food isn't any good if your cat refuses to eat it—we all know how selective cats can be about their meals sometimes!
+But, equipped with my research and data for all these different products, I began to identify trends that indicated some options were quantifiably superior to others.
+I wanted to share my insights with others who might be searching for similar information, and that's how CatFoodDB evolved into what it is today.
+It now includes not just the raw data but also a fact-based review and analysis of that data for each product I've evaluated.

 ~tammy